docker/docs/content/billing/scout-billing.md

 ### Update number of repositories for your subscription

-You can add or remove the number of repositories associated with your subscription at any time.
+You can add or remove the number of repositories associated with your subscription.

 To add repositories: